DewmiKarunarathna/my-first-repo/README.md

 - enhanced to display outputs in a clear way
 ## Choose your adventure story game
 - entering to the game
+- added a show title function to display welcome message